algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 Candidate's side:

-- the candidate's ID
+- The candidate's ID
-- the candidate's first name and last name
+- The candidate's first name and last name
-- the candidate's date of birth
+- The candidate's date of birth
-- the candidate's city of birth
+- The candidate's city of birth
-- the candidate's city of residence
+- The candidate's city of residence
-- the candidate's email address
+- The candidate's email address
-- the candidate's password
+- The candidate's password
-- the candidate's soft skills
+- The candidate's soft skills
-- the candidate's current job
+- The candidate's current job
-- the candidate's job's expectation
+- The candidate's job's expectation

 Company's side:

-- the company's ID
+- The company's ID
-- the company's full name
+- The company's full name
-- the company's brand name
+- The company's brand name
-- the company's email address
+- The company's email address
-- the company's password
+- The company's password
-- the company's HR members
+- The company's HR members
-- the company's job's expectation
+- The company's job's expectation
-- the company's soft skills' expectation
+- The company's soft skills' expectation

 **Account's Likes/Match Data Flow**